Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_sub_panel.md

 immediately perform the separation of all stores, without [air-to-air weapons](../../stores/air_to_air/overview.md) or special weapons.

+To operate it the gear handle must be in the UP position, or the Ground Safety Override Button must be depressed.

 ## Aileron Rudder Interconnect (ARI) Circuit Breaker

 ![ARI Fuse](../../img/pilot_ari.jpg)